EthnTuttle/text-generation-webui/README.md

 ### Manual installation using Conda

+⚠️⚠️⚠️NO REALLY, YOU SHOULD USE THE ONE-CLICK INSTALL, IT'S GUIDED⚠️⚠️⚠️

 Recommended if you have some experience with the command line.

 On Windows, I additionally recommend carrying out the installation on WSL instead of the base system: [WSL installation guide](https://github.com/oobabooga/text-generation-webui/blob/main/docs/WSL-installation-guide.md).